 The antioxidant properties of turmeric contribute to cardiac protection.
 It reduces the serum cholesterol levels thereby contributing to heart health.
 In ancient Indian and Chinese medicine, turmeric was used for treating chest pain.

-Turmeric has a huge therapeutic value and boosting immunity is one of them.
+Turmeric has a huge therapeutic value and immunity boosting is one of them.
 Curcumin at low doses enhances antibody responses.
 This suggests that curcumin’s reported beneficial effects in arthritis, allergy, asthma, atherosclerosis, heart disease, Alzheimer’s disease, diabetes and cancer could be due to its ability to modulate the immune system.
 Turmeric powder is also an effective home remedy for chronic cough, cold and throat irritations.

 Aids Weight Loss

 Curcumin aids in losing weight and reduces the incidence of obesity-related diseases.
 The inflammation associated with obesity is due to the presence of immune cells called macrophages.
 These cells produce cytokines which cause inflammation in organs.
-As per reports, turmeric suppresses the number and activity of these cells and help reduce some of the adverse consequences of obesity.
+As per research reports, turmeric suppresses the number and activity of these cells and help reduce some of the adverse consequences of obesity.